christinelee-nyt/mktpmd_sources/attributionlogic_doc.md

 ```

 5)
-Apply the 'conv_window' masks from above to the original `subs_grped` table now grouped by using a revised `grp` field list, then for each `grp` line item sum up the number of conversions for each segment.
+Apply the 'conv_window' masks from above to the original `subs_grped` table now grouped by using the above revised `grp` field list (by removing 'conv_window' and 'interaction_type' from the groupby object in `grp`), then for each `grp` record sum up the number of conversions for that line item.

-Then add a new column specifying the 'attr_window' for each conversion record.
+Next, add a new column specifying the 'attr_window' for each conversion record, such as '7 Day All' or '7 Day Click' for those conversions that fall within 7 days of media exposure.

 7-day window example:
 ```python